sara-vanerp/ApproxBR/README.md

 # ApproxBR
-Repository for an application of Approximate Bayesian regularization
+Repository for various applications of Approximate Bayesian regularization